xwipeoutx/hololens-workshop/2-spatial-mapping/5-world-anchors.md

 Dealing with anchors is relatively simple - it's simply a matter of attaching the supplied `WorldAnchor` component to the game object.
 Once attached, the `WorldAnchor` becomes responsible for managing the objects position and rotation.

-Note that any attempt to move the object will appear to do nothing - the `WorldAnchor` will shunt it back to the anchor's position immediately.
+Note that any attempt to move the object while it contains a `WorldAnchor` component will appear to do nothing - the `WorldAnchor` will shunt it back to the anchor's position immediately.

 ### But...errors?

-TODO: Update
+TODO: Talk about anchors within Unity... if I still need to *gasp*

 You may have noticed this error: